cbrown5/cbrown5.github.io/_posts/2018-03-23-should-I-learn-sp-or-sf.md

 That's a tough question.
 If you have time, I would say, learn to use both. `sf` is pretty new, so a lot of packages that depend on spatial classes still rely on `sp`.
 So you will need to know `sp` if you want to do any integration with many other packages, including `raster` (as of March 2018).

 However, in the future we should see an increasing shift toward the `sf` package and greater use of `sf` classes in other packages.
-I would say that `sf` is probably easier to learn to use than `sp`.
+I also think that `sf` is easier to learn to use than `sp`.

 Currently I use a hybrid of `sf` and `sp`, which has not been too hard to get my head around.
-I do most spatial operations in `sf` now, and convert to `sp` objects only when I have to, such as if I wanted to `rasterize` a polygon object.
+I do most spatial operations in `sf`, and convert to `sp` objects only when I have to, such as if I wanted to `rasterize` a polygon object.

 ## What was missing in the 2014 course?